-Hurricanes, tornadoes, and fires are challenging enough for us humans, but they can also wreak havoc on your poor pets.
-Having a pet disaster preparedness kit can help you, and your pup move quickly when a disaster strikes.
+Hurricanes, tornadoes, and fires are challenging enough for us humans, but they can wreak havoc on pets.
+Having a pet disaster preparedness kit can help you and your pets move quickly if disaster strikes.

 When natural disasters strike, having a go-bag can make it easier to leave your home quickly.
 As important as it is for you to have one, it is equally important to prepare your pet disaster preparedness kit.

 Kits can be pre-done, or you can put together a DIY kit.
 Either way having an emergency kit during any emergency is a must-have for pet owners.

 How to Prepare Your Pet for a Disaster